configcat/docs/website/versioned_docs/version-V1/sdk-reference/go.md

 ### Default user

-There's an option to set a default user object that will be used at feature flag and setting evaluation.
+There's an option to set a default User Object that will be used at feature flag and setting evaluation.
 It can be useful when your application has a single user only, or rarely switches users.

-You can set the default user object on SDK initialization:
+You can set the default User Object on SDK initialization:

 ```go
 client := configcat.NewCustomClient(configcat.Config{SDKKey: "#YOUR-SDK-KEY#",
         DefaultUser: &configcat.UserData{Identifier: "#UNIQUE-USER-IDENTIFIER#"}})
 ```

-Whenever the `Get[TYPE]Value()`, `Get[TYPE]ValueDetails()`, `GetAllValues()`, or `GetAllValueDetails()` methods are called without an explicit user object parameter, the SDK will automatically use the default user as a user object.
+Whenever the `Get[TYPE]Value()`, `Get[TYPE]ValueDetails()`, `GetAllValues()`, or `GetAllValueDetails()` methods are called without an explicit `user` parameter, the SDK will automatically use the default user as a User Object.

 ```go
 client := configcat.NewCustomClient(configcat.Config{SDKKey: "#YOUR-SDK-KEY#",